 You can only message people who are following you.
 If you’d like to message this person, simply join our Recruiter Pro Plan.

 XXY Magazine is an independent fashion, art and culture magazine and platform focusing on emerging creatives.
+Soon to publish its first limited edition print copy and podcast.
 This role entails business and creative skills.
 The prior encompassing the production of media kits, business plans and planning themes in advance.
 As Editor-in-Chief, directing and overseeing the team is an integral part of the role alongside commissioning various artists and writers.
 As XXY is also a platform, this role has given me alternate skills such as hosting panel talks, interview artists, assemble a PR showroom at London Collections: Men and guest lecture at universities.

 The tasks were working closely with the Editor-in-Chief and Creative Director, as well as a large range of creatives, to plan months ahead for visuals, interviews and projects across the platform.
 In addition to balancing a group of writers with editorial projects.